-MCD may also cause swelling or damage to organs like your liver, kidneys, bone marrow, or spleen.
+MCD can also cause swelling or damage to things like your liver, kidneys, bone marrow, or spleen.
+You might have low levels of red blood cells (hemolytic anemia) or large amounts of things called immunoglobulins in your blood (your doctor might call this hypergammaglobulinemia).
 You may be more likely to get serious infections because your body can't fight them.

-Next, they'll examine you.
-Since lymph nodes are the prime trouble spots for Castleman disease, they'll check their size and shape.
+Because lymph nodes are the main trouble spots for Castleman disease, they'll check their size and shape.

-CT scan.
-It's a powerful X-ray that makes detailed images of things inside your body.
+- CT scan.
+A powerful X-ray makes detailed images of things inside your body.

-MRI.
-It uses powerful magnets and radio waves to make pictures of structures, like your lymph nodes.
+- MRI.
+Strong magnets and radio waves make pictures of things in your body, like your lymph nodes.

-Ultrasound.
-It uses sound waves to create an image of your organs.
+- Ultrasound.
+Sound waves create an image of your organs.

-You'll also take a blood test to see if you have signs of inflammation in your body.
+You'll also have a blood test to look for signs of inflammation.

-Your doctor will want to take a look at a piece of your lymph node under a microscope.
-You'll get what's called a "biopsy" -- a procedure to remove a tiny piece of your tissue.
+Your doctor will want to look at a piece of your lymph node under a microscope.
+You’ll have a procedure called a biopsy to remove a bit of tissue.

-There are several ways to do this.
 If the lymph node is near the surface of your skin, your doctor can sometimes remove all of it easily.
 If they need to check just a small piece, they'll use a special needle to get it out.
-Either way, you'll get medicine that numbs the area so you won't feel anything while they do it.
+Either way, you'll get medicine that numbs the area so you won't feel it.

-If the lymph node is in your chest or belly, your doctor can also do a biopsy, but you'll need medicine that puts you under while it's happening.
+If the lymph node is in your chest or belly, you'll need medicine that puts you to sleep during the biopsy.

 Questions for Your Doctor

-If you are diagnosed with Castleman disease, make sure you get all the facts.
+If you’re diagnosed with Castleman disease, you might have lots of questions.
 Some things you can ask your doctor are: